 Understanding the Difference

-The key distinction between gross and net income lies in the inclusion or exclusion of expenses.
+The key distinction between the two lies in the inclusion or exclusion of expenses.
 Gross income represents the total revenue before any costs are deducted, while net income shows the profit after accounting for expenses.
 Gross income is a measure of your business’s sales performance, whereas net income determines your business’s financial success.

 The Importance For Small Businesses